 All pharmacists are registered with the General Pharmaceutical Council.

 When will i see a clinical pharmacist? - You will see a clinical pharmacist when you need expert advice on your medicines.
 If your condition needs diagnosing, you will usually see a Gp first, who may then refer you on to a practice nurse or clinical pharmacist.
+The pharmacist may see you face to face or over the phone.
 Below are some examples of how a clinical pharmacist can help:

 Long-term conditions: If you have a condition such as asthma, type 2 diabetes, arthritis or high blood pressure, the clinical pharmacist can discuss the medicines you're taking to make sure they're working for you.
 They can also help you with lifestyle changes to help you manage your condition.